This post was originally published on April 8, 2020 and was most recently updated on December 1, 2020.

 Multiple locations; spyhousecoffee.com

-If weekend brunch is your favorite meal of the week, check out the Buttered Tin.
+If brunch is your favorite meal of the day, check out the Buttered Tin.
 Their menu has a wide range of breakfast entrees, salads, and sandwiches, plus housemade baked goods.
 The avocado toast held up surprising well on the journey home, with pickled onions that added a nice snappiness.
 The breakfast tacos are especially hearty, loaded with refried black beans and a flavorful housemade chorizo.
-But as tasty as our meals were, the Buttered Tin's baked goods were the highlight—a moist slice chocolate cake with a raspberry filling and bright raspberry buttercream and an extra buttery chocolate chip cookie.
+But as tasty as our meals were, the Buttered Tin's baked goods were the highlight—a moist slice of chocolate cake with a raspberry filling and bright raspberry buttercream and an extra buttery chocolate chip cookie.

 237 7th Street E., St. Paul; 651-224-2300; thebutteredtin.com

-A quest for meatless tamales let me to Homi Restaurant, and I'm so glad it did.
+A quest for meatless tamales led me to Homi Restaurant, and I'm so glad it did.
 In addition to tamales richly flavored with ribbons of melted cheese and plenty of jalapenos, the expansive menu features about a dozen vegan options.
 Our order of chilaquiles verdes (fried pieces of tortillas with a spicy green sauce) was enough for two satisfying meals, and we appreciated that the various fresh garnishes were carefully packaged separately.
 Even though we had chips in the pantry, I couldn't resist an order of guacamole—you can't beat freshly fried tortilla chips heaped with avocado.
 Order by phone for curbside pickup or delivery.

 864 University Avenue W., St. Paul; 651-222-0655; homirestaurant.com